Kumar-Rishabh/Google-Stock-Price-Prediction/README.md

 We have used the Google stock price dataset from kaggle.

-The model has been trained using LSTM model.
+The model has been trained using LSTM model which predicts the opening stock price.